Search for an Axion-Like Particle in $B\rightarrow K^{(*)} a (\rightarrow\gamma\gamma)$ Decays at Belle: Signal extraction and validations

 The significance is evaluated as $Z_{\rm Sig} = \sqrt{2(L_{\rm s+b} - L_{\rm b})}$, where $L_{\rm s+b}$ and $L_{\rm b}$ are the negative log-likelihoods of the fits with and without signal hypothesis, respectively.
 The largest observed positive local significance is $2.74\sigma$ at $\ma = 3.482 \gev$ in the $\Kstarz$ mode.
 This local significance corresponds to $1.89\sigma$ global significance, after including the look-elsewhere effect~\cite{Gross:2010qma}.
 As shown in Fig.~\ref{fig:Ext}, no significant excess over background is observed and we set 90\% confidence level (CL) upper limits on the coupling $\gaW$ using the CLs method~\cite{Cowan:2010js,Read:2002hq}.
 For each kaon mode and ALP mass hypothesis, we obtain the branching fractions of $\BtoKa$ decays as

 where $N_{\FourS}$ is the total number of $\FourS$ mesons, $f^x$ is the production fraction of $\BBbar$ pairs for the neutral mode, $f^{00}$, or the charged mode, $f^{+-}$ ~\cite{Banerjee:2024znd}, and $\varepsilon_{\rm Sig}$ is the signal efficiency.
 For each ALP mass hypothesis, a simultaneous fit is performed on four kaon modes to obtain $\gaW$.
 Figure~\ref{fig:gaWUL} shows the resulting limit on the coupling constant $\gaW$ as a function of mass.
 The expected limits obtained with the background only hypothesis are also shown as green and yellow bands.
+For $\ma > 4.2\gev$, only the $\Kp$ and $\KS$ modes contribute to the upper limit calculation, as the $\Kstar$ modes do not extend to this mass range.
+The apparent behaviour observed near $4.2 \gev$ reflects this.